This quickstart guide describes how to create and run your first Flutter app on iOS or Android.

 - Running your Flutter app

 - Quickly viewing source code changes with ‘hot reload’

 - Next steps

 Before you begin

 To write Flutter apps, you will need to install the Flutter SDK.
-You also need to set up a Linux or Mac development machine to run and test your apps on Android or iOS.
+You also need to set up a Windows, macOS, or Linux development machine to run and test your apps on Android or iOS.
 See Flutter Setup for instructions on how to set up your development environment.